Register New Customers

 5. Proceed to fill or change fields on the customer card as necessary.
 Hover over a field to read a short description.

 The Prices & Discounts action provides options for managing special prices or discounts for a customer when an order meets certain criteria.
-Examples of such criteria might be when they're purchasing a certain item, ordering a minimum quantity, or buying before a date, such as when a campaign ends.
+When purchasing a certain item, ordering a minimum quantity, or buying before a date, such as when a campaign ends, are examples of such criteria.
 Learn more at Record Sales Price, Discount, and Payment Agreements.

 The customer is now registered, and the customer card is ready to be used on sales documents.